Legendgreat/setting-up-albw-ap/README.md

 ## Preface

-This guide is made with Windows environments in mind.
-If you are on macOS or Linux, I will create a different guide for those in the future.
+This guide is made with Windows and Linux environments in mind.
+If you are a Linux user, this guide will not work with the AppImage version of Archipelago.
+Use .tar.gz instead.

 ## What you need